-The attorneys have agreed to what (name) would have testified to if (he) (she) were here.
+The attorneys have agreed to what (name) would have testified to if (insert applicable pronoun) were here.
 You are to treat this testimony the same as any other witness.

 This instruction is supported by C.R.C.P.
 16(f)(3)(I) and 36(b).